jump-dev/JuMP.jl/README.md

 ## Bug reports

-Please report any issues via the Github [issue tracker].
+Please report any issues via the GitHub [issue tracker].
 All types of issues are welcome and encouraged; this includes bug reports, documentation typos, feature requests, etc.